MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Extensibility.md

 The **Integration with Office 365** app can be used to extract team information for signed-in users from Microsoft Office 365.
 It references workers in Talent to extract clock-in and clock-out details and exception recordings.
 Clock-in and Clock-out details are stored in custom Common Data Service for Apps entities.
 The assumption is that these details are filled in from third-party systems via integration.

 This app can be extended so that it can be used for other scenarios.
-For example, it can be used to show team vacation information, calendar events, and any team-specific events, and HR, employees, and managers can use it.
+For example, it can be used to show team vacation information, calendar events, and any team-specific events.

 To download the **Integration with Office 365** app, go to [Integration with Office 365](https://go.microsoft.com/fwlink/?linkid=2081787) on the Microsoft Download Center.